 Pembrokeshire Central Coast: Milford Haven to St David's

-Milford Haven to St David’s in 4 days walking Code: PCC5
+Milford Haven to St David’s in 4 Days Walking Code: PCC5

 This section is a real mixture from its beginnings in a part of Wales devoted to industry which soon changes to gentle cliffs, wooded valleys and pretty bays.
 The terrain then changes again to high rugged cliffs leading on through the ghostly past of coal mining, interspersed with coves and sandy beaches.

-With higher average daily mileage, completing this section in 4 days walking is reasonably challenging and ideal for the fit walker who would enjoy the rugged sections along some wild and remote cliff tops.
+With a higher average daily mileage, completing this section in 4 days walking is reasonably challenging and ideal for the fit walker who would enjoy the rugged sections along some wild and remote cliff tops.

 |Day 1||Travel to Milford Haven for your first nights accommodation|